-The biggest reason why people opt to utilize the OBS noise gate is due to the fact that they are using a very sensitive microphone next to such a keyboard.
+The biggest reason why people opt to utilize the OBSOBS stands for Open Broadcaster Software.
+It is a powerful free broadcasting software with many features that make broadcasting very easy.
+More noise gate is due to the fact that they are using a very sensitive microphone next to such a keyboard.
 When typing on the human interface device, the microphone is more sensitive in the frequency of the clicky clacks made by the keyboard, and so they appear more aggressive when reproduced through headphones, etc.

 To most of you, a Noise gate seems like a good idea – And it is.
 It is on the right train of thought, as it does mitigate this issue.
 The tool wouldn’t exist if it wasn’t useful.
 However, there are other things that you can do that can mitigate this effect further before it even reaches the microphone.